thehansys/edgio-v7-sveltekit-example/README.md

 npm install -g @edgio/cli
 ```

-### Run the Astro app locally on Edgio
+### Run the Sveltekit app locally on Edgio

-Run the Astro app with the command:
+Run the Sveltekit app with the command:

 ```bash
 npx edgio dev